Wwwzff/Twitter-Pics-Description/README.md

 ```
 * Local time is added using python library.
 ## DBtests
-* Calculate avg number of pictures everytime a user use this API.
+* Calculate avg number of pictures everytime a user uses this API.
 * Search by keywords for which Twitter they've specified or what descriptors they've got.
 * Find which descriptor most frequently appears.